-4. Loyola students have the right to refuse to permit the university to disclose "Directory Information."
+4. Loyola students have the right to refuse to permit Loyola University from disclosing "Directory Information."
 Directory Information is information contained in an education record that would not generally be considered harmful or an invasion of privacy if disclosed.
 Loyola has designated the following personally identifiable information as public (“directory”) information; the student's:

 - Telephone number(s)

 - Major and minor field(s) of study, including the college, division, department, institute or program in which the student is enrolled

 - Dates of attendance

 - Grade level, e.g., freshman, sophomore, junior, senior or graduate level

 - Enrollment status, e.g., undergraduate or graduate, full-time or part-time

 - Honors or awards received, including selection to a dean's list or honorary organization

 - Participation in officially recognized activities and sports

 - Weight and height where the student is a member of athletic teams